Biden and Trudeau announce updates on clean energy, migration and defence

 Among the American officials in the meeting were Secretary of State Antony Blinken, Energy Secretary Jennifer Granholm, Assistant to the President for National Security Affairs Jake Sullivan, Homeland Security Adviser Liz Sherwood-Randall, and Press Secretary Karine Jean-Pierre.

-The main event of Biden's visit will be his 2 p.m.
-ET—or perhaps later given the morning's delays— address to Parliament.
-Happening inside the glass-ceiling temporary House of Commons chamber, the U.S. president will be speaking to an audience of MPs, senators, dignitaries, other key stakeholders and community members.
-Biden will be the ninth U.S. president to deliver a speech to Parliament, with the last being Barack Obama in 2016.
+The main event of Biden's visit was his address to Parliament, making him the ninth U.S. president to deliver a speech to Parliament, with the last being Barack Obama in 2016.

-CTV News has confirmed that Michael Kovrig and Michael Spavor will be attending Biden’s address to Parliament and later, the formal dinner.
-This move is a clear indication of how pressing China is on the minds of both delegations.
-Kovrig and Spavor were imprisoned in China from 2018 to 2021.
+Happening inside the glass-ceiling temporary House of Commons chamber, the U.S. president spoke to an audience of MPs, senators, dignitaries, other key stakeholders and community members.

-In his speech, Biden is expected to underscore how the Canada-U.S. partnership is beneficial to both sides and encourage ongoing collaboration on pressing challenges.
+The most notable guests that all in the chamber were clearly moved to see were Michael Kovrig and Michael Spavor, who captured the attention of citizens on both sides of the border and sparked a massive diplomatic effort, after they were imprisoned in China from 2018 to 2021.

 Biden and the first lady’s whirlwind overnight visit began on Thursday evening with a warm welcome from Canadian cabinet ministers and foreign affairs officials, followed by a brief meeting with Gov. Gen. Mary Simon and her husband Whit Fraser.
 The Bidens then had an intimate meeting with Trudeau and Gregoire Trudeau and their three children at their Rideau Cottage home, where a special locally-made “Friend-chip Goals” ice cream was scooped.